nerves-project/nerves/README.md

 export MIX_TARGET=rpi3
 mix deps.get      # Fetch the dependencies
-mix firmware      # Cross-compile dependencies and create a .fw file mix firmware.burn # Burn firmware to an inserted SD card
+mix firmware      # Cross-compile dependencies and create a .fw file mix burn          # Burn firmware to an inserted SD card
 ```

-**Note:** The `mix firmware.burn` target uses `sudo` to be able to write to a
+**Note:** The `mix burn` target uses `sudo` to be able to write to a
 MicroSD card on Linux.
 You will be asked for a password.
-You can also set the
-`SUDO_ASKPASS` environment variable if you'd prefer an alternative way of
-requesting the password.
-E.g., `export SUDO_ASKPASS=ssh-askpass`.

 ## Docs